-There has been a lot happening in California with regard to employee benefits lately.
-Last week it was a state-wide minimum wage hike and this week, in San Francisco, it’s six weeks of fully paid leave for new parents.
+There has been a lot happening in California regarding employee benefits lately.
+Last week it was a state-wide minimum wage hike, and this week San Francisco started its six weeks of fully paid leave for new parents.
 The San Francisco Board of Supervisors voted unanimously on Tuesday in favor of the measure.

 Supporters of the measure say that lower wage workers are not able, financially, to take time off to bond with new members of the family – babies and adopted children – and that there needs to be community support to enable bonding during this important time in a child’s life.

 Currently, California workers pay a small amount out of each pay check to help provide 55% of a worker’s salary for paid parental leave.
 San Francisco now requires that employers make up the rest, making it the first place in the nation that requires fully paid leave for new parents.